How Much Does a Podcast Booking Agency Cost? (Real Data)

 Systematic Follow-up

-Schedule follow-ups that send automatically—and cancel automatically if the host replies first.
+Schedule follow-ups that send on your timeline and pause automatically if the host replies first.
 No awkward "just checking in" after they've already responded.
+Bulk follow-up scheduling lets you move through dozens of open pitches in a single action.

 Client Profiles

 Describe each client once.
 Their expertise, positioning, talking points.
-Podseeker pulls from this profile when generating pitches.
+Podseeker pulls from this profile when generating pitches and uses it to power match scores and recommended podcasts.
 Switch clients in one click.

 Full Visibility